-The Portuguese legal system follows the EU model, since Portugal belongs to the European Union.
+The Portuguese legal system follows the EU model, since Portugal is a member of the European Union.
 Additionally, Regulations issued by the European Union - such as the Cybersecurity Act - are directly applicable in Portugal.

 The legal regime for cybersecurity in force in Portugal is recent and, for that reason, it still at the early stages of its interpretation and enforcement.